josecampana/Deconstruction_is_your_friend/loops.md

 undefined
 ```

-We could access them without project.
+We could access them without problems.
 Now let's check another product without variants but using "the same code" to access them:

 ```javascript
 const product2 = {